Worship Music (album): Reception

-Critical reception of the album was generally positive.
 AllMusic's Greg Prato noted that in spite of the issues surrounding the departure of Dan Nelson, the album fits together "seamlessly" and called it the group's finest studio recording since Persistence of Time (1990).
 Jason Heller of The A.V.
 Club praised the album for being rid of the "nü-metal stench" of the previous record and the "all-around patchiness" from the other John Bush-era albums.
 Heller noted that it brought the band back into the "youthful dynamic".
 Classic Rock journalist Malcolm Dome observed that musically, Worship Music is a mixture of "the grinding power" of We've Come for You All and the more "clear-cut melodic approach" of Among the Living (1987), resulting in an album that is "violently metallic yet sophisticated".

 Michael Christopher of The Boston Phoenix commented that Anthrax has learned from its past mistakes in making the album.
 He observed that the humor that characterized the previous albums was still present, and called this album a "fresh fistful of metal".
 Mikael Wood of the Los Angeles Times compared Worship Music to Metallica's Lulu, saying that Anthrax, unlike Metallica, opted to "reclaim ground" dominated by younger bands.
 Mark Fisher, writing in Metal Forces, highlighted the guitar performance, saying it reminded him of the sound Anthrax is mostly associated with.
 Although Fisher preferred the albums with John Bush on vocals, he remarked that Worship Music is a fine recording with a career-defining performance by Joey Belladonna.
 Chad Bowar from About.com also praised Belladonna's performance, noting that the vocal delivery was filled with angst and emotion.
 He opined that Anthrax sounded rejuvenated and qualified the album as a return to form.

 Chad Grischow of IGN commented that the album sounded "as fresh and eruptive as ever" with the exception of "Crawl", the "rare misstep on the otherwise fantastic album".
-Loudwire's Matthew Wilkening said that Belladonna's 20-year absence from the band hasn't affected the band's chemistry at all.
+Loudwire's Matthew Wilkening said that Belladonna's 20-year absence from the band has not affected the band's chemistry at all.
 According to him, the album represented the maturity and musical growth of the band.
 PopMatters's Chris Colgan described the music as a combination of the "later material with shades of their thrash beginnings".
 He believes this wasn't "the glorious comeback" for Anthrax, but called it a solid album with signs of progress for the group.